An air-conditioned Malaysian ETS train

 It cannot book KTM Komuter trains or the Padang Besar-Hat Yai local trains as tickets for these are only sold at the station on the day, no reservation necessary.

-12go.asia is much easier to use than KTM's own site and they can book Thai trains too, so you can book a whole Singapore to Bangkok itinerary in one place.
+12go.asia is easier to use than KTM's own site and they can book Thai trains too, so you can book Singapore to Bangkok all in one place.
 They sell KTM tickets at a similar price to KTM themselves with the same print-at-home tickets.
-They sell SRT train tickets with a small fee, but they fulfil manually using the SRT staff system so can access all of SRT's available seats & berths, not just the small proportion which SRT allocates it website and which can sell out.
+They sell SRT train tickets with a small fee with e-tickets you can print out or show on your phone.

 How are tickets delivered?

-For Malaysian KTM trains 12go.asia offers 'live' online booking & you simply print your own ticket.
+For Malaysian KTM trains 12go.asia offers 'live' online booking & you print your own ticket.

 Stations: For JB Sentral type JB and select Johor Bahru.
 For Kuala Lumpur type KL S and select KL Sentral.